Unity-Technologies/ml-agents/docs/Custom-Protos.md

 By default, Unity returns observations to Python in the form of a floating-point vector.

 You can define a custom observation message to supplement that.
-To do so, add fields to the `CustomObservation` protobuffer message in `custom_observation.proto`.
+To do so, add fields to the `CustomObservation` protobuf message in `custom_observation.proto`.

 Then in your agent, create an instance of a custom observation via `new CommunicatorObjects.CustomObservation`.
 Then in `CollectObservations`, call `SetCustomObservation` with the custom observation instance as the parameter.